JarrettR/WPA-Slowed-Down/README.md

 Hash speed of a Raspberry Pi 1: 45 keys / second

 Hash speed of this project: 0.25 keys / second

+## Sounds great!
+How can I get started?

+Clone this repo, and then from this directory, type `pip install .`

+Check `main.py` for examples and test cases.